remix-run/remix/.changeset/css-side-effect-import-extensions.md

 "@remix-run/dev": patch
 ---

-Add support for `.mjs` and `.cjs` extensions when detecting CSS side-effect imports
+Added support for `.mjs` and `.cjs` extensions when detecting CSS side-effect imports